 Nissin Ippudo Tonkotsu Mazesoba Instant Soupless Ramen

-Hakata Ippudo is one of the ramen chains that represent Japan.
-Its Hakata-style Tonkotsu ramen is not only popular in Japan, but many overseas people also love the pork bone broth ramen.
+Hakata Ippudo is one of the ramen restaurant chains that represent Japan.
+Its Hakata-style Tonkotsu ramen is not only popular in Japan, but in recent years, many overseas people also love the pork bone broth ramen.

-Accordingly, the leading Japanese instant noodle manufacturer, Nissin has created instant ramen with the help of Hakata Ippudo several times over the past decade and such products are sold at 7 Eleven convenience stores in Japan.
+Accordingly, the leading Japanese instant noodle manufacturer, Nissin has been creating various instant ramen with the help of Hakata Ippudo, and those products, including this, can be seen at 7 Eleven convenience stores.

 Nissin Ippudo Tonkotsu Mazesoba

-Actually, today I went shopping at a 7 Eleven.
-Right after I entered the store, I suddenly came across a lot of newly released Nissin’s Ippudo instant ramen lined up on the shelves in front of the checkout counter.
-I love the Ippudo instant ramen series of Nissin, so I purchased that.
+Actually, today I went shopping at a 7 Eleven and found a newly released Ippudo instant ramen on the shelf in front of the checkout counter.
+I love Nissin’s Ippudo ramen series, which is why I purchased that for sampling.

-What I bought this time is the “Nissin Ippudo Tonkotsu Mazesoba (日清 一風堂 とんこつまぜそば)” shown above.
-This product was first introduced in 2017 as a limited time offer and resold in 2018.
-Therefore, this is the 3rd time that 7 Eleven Japan sells it.
+This is what I picked up.
+Actually, the “Nissin Ippudo Tonkotsu Mazesoba (日清 一風堂 とんこつまぜそば)” was first introduced in 2017 as a limited time offer and resold in 2018.
+Therefore, this is the 3rd time 7 Eleven Japan carries it.

-This Japanese instant noodle is a kind of soupless ramen called “Mazesoba (まぜそば)“.
-Although the noodle dish looks like it isn’t well seasoned, it has plenty of flavor that mainly comes from aromatic flavorful black garlic oil.
+This instant noodle is a kind of soupless ramen called “Mazesoba (まぜそば)“.
+The dish looks like it’s not well seasoned but it actually has lots of umami, which mainly comes from the enclosed flavorful black garlic oil.

-The Ippudo Tonkotsu Mazesoba noodles are characterized by 2 different types of condiments added as a finishing touch.
-One consists of white sesame seeds and garlic powder, and the other is finely ground red chili pepper.
+Other than this, the Ippudo Tonkotsu Mazesoba noodle is characterized by 2 different types of condiments added in the finishing process, one consists of white sesame seeds and garlic powder, and the other is finely ground red chili pepper.

-The cooking method of this instant Mazesoba ramen is the same as that of instant Yakisoba noodles.
-For those who want to try it someday, here are the cooking instructions with pictures.
+The cooking of this instant Mazesoba is actually basically the same as instant Yakisoba.
+But for people who want to try it someday, lastly, let me share the instructions.